mukul792/mukul792/README.md

 - 🔭 I’m currently working on Gen AI projects.

-- 🌱 I’m currently learning Lang Chain and Vector DB.
+- 🌱 I’m currently learning RAG and AI agents.

 - 👯 I’m looking to collaborate on AI and ML projects.